jamesoshea/wt-booking-api/README.md

 generated using sender's private key.
 The API verifies the signature and the address thus proving immutability and accountability of the request.

+The signed data need to contain `originAddress` and `dataHash` values. `originAddress` is an ETH address of the sender that serves as a public key and `dataHash` is computed from:
+- body of a POST/PUT request (e.g. `HotelBooking` or `AirlineBooking` when creating a booking)
+- query params of a GET/DELETE request (e.g. `{ id: bookingId }` when cancelling a booking)

+> #### GET and DELETE methods
+> As GET and DELETE HTTP methods should not contain request body, a different approach is used.
+The hash is computed from the query parameters alone.
+Now the origin address is not part of the message and needs to be sent in a `x-wt-origin-address` header.
+>
+> Upon verification the hash is also computed based on query parameters (instead of request body) and compared to the origin address from headers.

+### Creating a booking
 ```js
 const Web3Utils = require('web3-utils');